Your new online store has been launched to the world. Congratulations!

 Choose to advertise on the platform where your customers hang out.
 When in doubt, use Facebook and Google as they have the biggest numbers to work with.

 With any of the platforms, be aware of what the person will be doing when they see your ad.
+Most web guys recommended that you sign up for the nmi gateway once your website has been completed.
+You will need that in order to accept credit card payments.

 Instagram and Facebook are interruption marketing, so be mindful that you are pulling them away from what they are doing (potentially while sitting on the porcelain throne) to move their attention to your business.